Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Test_cases.rst

 | |ex1npstart|             | |ex1npend|               |
 +--------------------------+--------------------------+

-Example 3: Rigid stress
+Example 2: Rigid stress
 ^^^^^^^^^^^^^^^^^^^^^^^

-In a DEM simulation under radial stress, particles are exposed to pressure from a central point, causing an outward force in all directions.
-Using the Discrete Element Method (DEM) to simulate this scenario allows us to analyze how particles within a system react to the applied radial stress.
+In a DEM simulation under radial stress, particles are exposed to an attractive force from a central point.
+This scenario allows us to analyze how particles within a system react to the applied radial stress.
 The simulation offers insights into particle rearrangements, contact forces, and structural changes, giving us a deeper understanding of granular material behavior under radial loading conditions.

 .. |ex3start| image:: ../_static/radial_stress_start.png
    :width: 300pt